devanmadlani/Event-management/README.md

 # Summary

-App Displays list of upcoming events, users can subscribe to the event by filling the form
+Users can see all the upcoming events.
+User can filter events
+Users can subscribe to an events.
+User can unsubscribe to events
+User can see list of subscribed events

 # Demo